 Description: Wyndham Stadium

-Wyndham was the municipality to team up with Western Melbourne Group, an ownership campaign for new A League team, WMFC.
+Wyndham was the municipality to team up with Western Melbourne Group, an ownership campaign for new A League team, WUFC.
 The joint venture sees the city give land, while private investors build the stadium.
-This is what's crucial about WMFC: it's going to be the very first A League team to own its stadium outright and cash in on all the revenue.
+This is what's crucial about WUFC: it's going to be the very first A League team to own its stadium outright and cash in on all the revenue.

 Thus the economic and sensible scale of the planned development, expected to house 15,000 people on matchdays.
 The auditorium will largely have a single tier, though the east stand should be divided into two, while the west side will be topped by premium zones, as is customary.